saenaii/saenaii.github.io/blogs/AWS/s3(simple-storage-service).md

   * **SSE-AES** S3 handles the key, uses AWS-256 algorithm.
   * **SSE-KMS** Envelope encryption via AWS KMS and you manage the keys
   * **SSC-C** Customer provided key(you manage the keys)
+  * **Client-Side Encryption** You must encrypt your own files before uploading them to S3
+* **Cross Region Replication(CRR)** allows you to replicate files across regions for greater durability.
+  * You must have versioning turned on in this source and destination bucket.
+  * You can have CRR replicate to bucket in another AWS Account.
+* **Transfer Acceleration** provide faster and secure uploads from anywhere in the world.
+Data is uploaded via distinct URL to an Edge Location.
+Data is then transported to your S3 bucket via AWS backbon network.
+* **Presigned URLs** is a URL generated via AWS CLI and SDK.
+It provide temporary access to write or download object data.
+Presigned URLs are commonly used to access private objects.